-8.3 Comparators
+8.4 Comparators

-The CY8C38 family of devices contains four comparators in a device.
+The CY8C56LP family of devices contains four comparators.
 Comparators have these features:

-- Input offset factory trimmed to less than 5 mV - Rail-to-rail common mode input range (V{SSA} to V{DDA}) - Speed and power can be traded off by using one of three modes: fast, slow, or ultra low-power - Comparator outputs can be routed to lookup tables to perform simple logic functions and then can also be routed to digital blocks - The positive input of the comparators may be optionally passed through a low pass filter.
+- Input offset factory trimmed to less than 5 mV - Rail-to-rail common mode input range (VSSA to VDDA) - Speed and power can be traded off by using one of three modes: fast, slow, or ultra low power - Comparator outputs can be routed to look up tables to perform simple logic functions and then can also be routed to digital blocks - The positive input of the comparators may be optionally passed through a low pass filter.
 Two filters are provided - Comparator inputs can be connections to GPIO, DAC outputs and SC block outputs

-8.3.1 Input and Output Interface
+8.4.1 Input and Output Interface

 The positive and negative inputs to the comparators come from the analog global buses, the analog mux line, the analog local bus and precision reference through multiplexers.
 The output from each comparator could be routed to any of the two input LUTs.
-The output of that LUT is routed to the UDB DSI.
+The output of that LUT is routed to the UDB Digital System Interface.